 This is one of the country's largest Baroque palaces.
 Just outside of Stuttgart, its grounds are as lovely as its interior with a magnificent Blühendes Barock (Baroque garden) complete with lake.

 Inside, the Baroque grandeur continues.
-There is a Barockgalerie (Baroque Gallery), Keramikmuseum (Ceramics Museum) and Modemuseum (Fashion Museum).
-To entertain the kiddies, Kinderreich is modern, interactive museum where children can finally touch things.
+There is a Barockgalerie (Baroque Gallery), Keramikmuseum (Ceramics Museum), and Modemuseum (Fashion Museum).
+To entertain the kiddies, Kinderreich is a modern, interactive museum where children can finally touch things.